19+ Business Proposal Templates – PSD, Word

 Types of Business Proposals

 - Formally Solicited Business Proposals: These proposals are made in response to a client’s need.
-These requests from clients are categorized into four: request for proposal (RFP), request for quotation (RFQ), invitation for bid (IFB), and request for information (RFI).
+These requests from clients are categorized into four: request for proposal (RFP), request for quotation samples (RFQ), invitation for bid (IFB), and request for information (RFI).
 RFP is issued by a customer to hear out a company’s offer that caters the client’s specific demands.
 RFQ is made when a large quantity of goods or a bulk of service is needed from the company.
 IFB is requested when a client wants to compare the company’s rates to its competition.
 And RFI is made by a client to acquire information regarding the products and services of a company.

 - Informally Solicited Business Proposals: Also known as sole-source proposal, informally solicited business proposal is a business pitch made in response to an informal, oral agreement between a company and a client.
 It is presented in a quick, little meeting and does not require much formality.
 These proposal are fairly short, with some spanning to only 5 pages.